-The Austin American-Statesman has lauded La Follia for its "fine playing, excellent scholarship, and communicative interpretations."
-La Follia concerts were cited by the Austin Chronicle in 2011 and 2012 as among the top 10 Classical Music Treasures of the year in Austin. (more)
+The Austin American-Statesman has lauded La Follia for its "fine playing, excellent scholarship, and communicative interpretations" and “Baroque done right.”
+La Follia concerts were cited by the Austin Chronicle in 2011 and 2012 as among the top 10 Classical Music Treasures of the year in Austin.
+In 2016 the Austin Critics Table cited La Follia as best classical instrumental ensemble. (more)

 An Austin, Texas Institution